myramade/hbcu_alexa/build.md

 * JSON Editor
 * and more...

+The center of the screen, **How to get started** provides you with a bunch of great resources.
+I encourage you to check them out after you've completed this lab.

-On the right-side of the screen, you'll see a **Skill builder checklist**.
+On the *right-side of the screen, you'll see a **Skill builder checklist**.
 Most of the items will have a green checkmark because we selected a pre-built template. *Yay us!*

+Let's concentrate on working through the items in the checklist.
+* Under the *Skill builder checklist*, double click **Invocation Name**
+ * Notice that **Invocation** on the left-side of the screen is now high-lighted.
+* On the **Invocation** page, the **Skill Invocation Name** is populated your skill name.
+* Change the skill invocation name -  Type **Yo World** in the box.
+  * Anytime you make a change you will need to click **Save Model**